If your print is stuck and cannot print, you can easily clear the print queue in Windows and start printing as usual. Here’s how.

 5. Select all the files and hit the Delete button on your keyboard.

 4. Once deleted, this is how the PRINTERS folder should look like.

 6. Now, go to the Services window, right-click on the “Print Spooler” service and select the “Start” option.
 This will start the print spooler service so that you can print your files.

 After deleting the print job files, you are done clearing the print queue.
 You can now start printing again and don’t have to worry about stuck prints.

-If you like this article, do check out how to uninstall Interner Explorer 11 in Windows 10 and how to stop background apps in Windows 10.
+If you like this article, check out how to uninstall Interner Explorer 11 in Windows 10 and how to stop background apps in Windows 10.